Pablakhali Wildlife Sanctuary: Flora

 The forest type is mainly tropical evergreen in the valleys and areas adjoining the rivers and lakes.
 The tree species growing are mainly Civit (Swintonia floribunda), Garjan (Dipterocarpus turbinatus)., Tula tree (Pterygota alata), Quercus spp. and Castanopsis.
 The other forest type is tropical moist deciduous.
 The trees found in this forest type are mainly Dipterocarpus sps; Mangifera indica; Amoora lawii; Cinnamomum sps.; Syzygium cumini; Tetrameles nudiflora; Salmalia malabaricum and Albizia sps.
 Albizia.
 The trees are scattered and interspersed with extensive tracts of grassland.

 Fauna

 The Indian elephant (Elephas Maximus) is the major threatened species found in the sanctuary.
 They are mainly restricted to the southern part, where savannas and perennial water bodies support their populations.
-The other threatened species is Hoolock gibbon (Hylobates hoolock).
-More common species include Wild boar (Sus scrofa); Rhesus macaque (Macaca mulatta); Capped langur (Presbytis pileata); Dhole (Cuon alpinus); small cats; otters; Indian muntjac (Muntiacus muntjak) and Sambar (Cervus unicolor).
+The other threatened species is Western hoolock gibbon (Hylobates hoolock) and Dhole (Cuon alpines).
+More common species include Wild boar (Sus scrofa); Rhesus macaque (Macaca mulatta); Capped langur (Presbytis pileata); Indian muntjac (Muntiacus muntjak) and Sambar deer (Cervus unicolor).
 About 123 species of birds have been reported from the sanctuary.
-Records describe the presence of Tiger, two species of Rhinoceros, Banteng and Gaur in the sanctuary area which have since disappeared.
+Records describe the presence of Tiger, two species of Rhinoceroses, Wild water buffalo and Gaur in the sanctuary area which have since disappeared.